MSingerLab/COMETSC/docs/source/quickstart.rst

 cases can be found at matplotlib_ , consisting of changing the matplotlibrc 'backend' variable to either 'Agg' or 'TkAgg'.

+The most common error when running COMET is the formatting of the input files.
+If a run is failing and you cannot figure out why, please consult the :doc:`Manual<usage>` to make sure the inputs are absolutely correct.

 .. toctree::